TonyIvchenko/lungmask/README.md

 On Windows, depending on your setup, it may be necessary to install torch beforehand: https://pytorch.org

 ## Runtime and GPU support
 Runtime between CPU-only and GPU supported inference varies greatly.
 Using the GPU, processing a volume takes only several seconds, using the CPU-only will take several minutes.
 To make use of the GPU make sure that your torch installation has CUDA support.
-In case of cuda out of memory errors reduce the batchsize to 1 with the optional argument ```--batchsize 1```
+In case of CUDA out-of-memory errors reduce the batch size to 1 with ```--batchsize 1```.
+The CLI enforces ```--batchsize >= 1```.

 ## Usage
 ### As a command line tool: